oraclize/docs/source/includes/_general_concepts.md

 # General Concepts

-Oraclize is integrated with a number of blockchain protocols and its service is usefull and accessible also for non-blockchain applications.
+Oraclize is integrated with a number of blockchain protocols and its service is useful and accessible also for non-blockchain applications.
 In the following section, general concepts which apply to all integrations will be explained.

 ## Oraclize Engine
 The Oraclize Engine powers the service for both blockchain-based and non-blockchain-based application.
 Internally replicates an "If This Then That" logical model.
 This means that it will execute a given set of instructions if some other given conditions are met.
 For example, it could repeatedly verify a condition and only return data or perform an action when the condition has been met.
-This flexiblity enables the engine to be leveraged in many different ways and contexts, even outside of the blockchain context.
+This flexibility enables the engine to be leveraged in many different ways and contexts, even outside of the blockchain context.

 A valid request for data to Oraclize, done via the native blockchain integration or via the HTTP API, should specify the following arguments: